-This report shows counts of teachers employed in Texas public school schools in each role by Certificate Class (Certificate or Permit) for the state of Texas for a series of years.
+This report shows counts of teachers employed in Texas public school schools in each role by Certificate Class (Certificate or Permit) as well as by Certification Program for a series of years.
 There are three specific roles recognized as "teacher" of a classroom.
 These are: Teacher, Special Duty Teacher and Substitute Teacher.
 A person that teaches with a Permit and a Certificate can be counted twice in this report.

 (Source: SBEC Educator Preparation Credentialing System and TEA PEIMS staff data)